-To ensure that the information provided by students and parents on the FAFSA is accurate, the U.S. Department of Education requires colleges and universities to verify financial and other demographic information for certain applicants.
-FAFSA verification helps colleges and universities accurately and fairly determine the types and amounts of federal, state, and institutional aid students receive.
+To ensure that the information provided by students and parents on the FAFSA is accurate, the U.S. Department of Education requires postsecondary institutions to verify financial and other demographic information for certain applicants.
+FAFSA verification helps schools accurately and fairly determine the types and amounts of federal, state, and institutional aid students receive.
 Verification is just another step on the path to financial aid.
+Don't assume you're being accused of doing anything wrong.